AxisCommunications/acap-computer-vision-sdk-examples/opencv-capture-app/README.md

 # An openCV based example application on an edge device
 This readme file explains how to build an openCV application.
-It is achived by using the ACAP API image containing "OpenCV SDK" that contains all the essential parts needed.
+It is achieved by using the ACAP API image containing "OpenCV SDK" that contains all the essential parts needed.
 There are tools for building an application and running the container image on an edge device.